gofed/infra/README.md

   * Ansible playbook level testing (start with online testing -> just run all the playbooks in a loop, one Ansible playbook running all entry points)
   * Model level testing (on top of a testing data corpus)
 * Make playbook entry points, all the rest under private directory
+* integrate the new go symbols extractor, replace the current gosymbolsextractor
+* generate data corpus with allocated symbols (clear the previous one) as a timestamped tarball